prajithkb/datastructures_in_rust/README.md

 # Data structures
-My attempt to write some of the interesting data structures in Rust
+My attempt to write some of the interesting data structures in Rust.
+Used these data structures to solve a few problems  on leet code.
+A simple leet code input parser can be found in the `src/leetcode` folder.

 ## Contents
 [Segment Tree](#segment-tree)